bra1nDump/kill-my-mac/readme.md

 - The system suggestions to 'go to bed' are too easy to ignore, I tune them out magically

 ## How it works
-- If computer is not asleep or shut down when sleep hours start - it will be shut down
+- Your computer will be shut down during hours **12am - 6am**
-- Sleep hours currently are hardcoded: 12am - 6am, open an issue if you want to see them customized
 - 1 hour and 10 minutes before the sleep hours start the computer will warn you, if your sound is on
+- Open an issue if you want a feature to customize the sleep hours

 ## How to install:

+> Warning: Before you install, please understand that it might be hard to turn the computer back on during sleep hours.
+Every time the computer is turned on, you will have 1 minute to disable it from shutting down your computer.

-In your terminal run
+In your terminal run:

 ```bash
 echo "Cloning the repo"